| ICE.TCP Troubleshooting Guide

 terminal emulations, consult your UNIX adminsitrator or UNIX documentation for the

+appropriate escape sequences for your system.
 Use chmod to make the file executable (chmod 755 lpf).
 Then, at a UNIX system prompt,

 enter ./lpf lpf.
 This should cat the file lpf to the printer connected to the parallel

+port of the PC workstation.
 If the test doesn't work, make sure you can print to LPT1 from DOS (For example, from a

 DOS C:> prompt, try entering copy autoexec.bat lpt1 to print the contents of the